jyang-cpr/cpr-platform-sphinx-tutorials/doc/Navigating.rst

 - Generating a map using :roswiki:`gmapping`.
 - Localization with a known map using :roswiki:`amcl`.

-If you're using :doc:`simulation <simulation>`, bring up Dingo with the front laser enabled for the following demos:
+If you're using :doc:`simulation <Simulating>`, bring up Dingo with the front laser enabled for the following demos:

 .. code-block:: bash